Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 Paint into the wet edge rather than away from it and for long-lasting effect leave 6-8h between coats.
 I know some paint is quick-drying and can be dry to touch in just a couple of hours but I don’t recommend rushing.

-Make sure the layer dries properly and you less likely to have problems later on.
+Make sure the layer dries properly and you are less likely to have problems later on.

 Here are some useful painting tips for your projects: